-- " The fireplace should be cleaned twice a year by a professional, including once during the heating period (winter) to ensure the unit and flue are in good order.
+- " The fireplace should be cleaned at least once a year by a professional, including once during the heating period (winter) to ensure the unit and flue are in good order.
 The various parts of the unit should be checked, including all door ropes and seals, baffle plate, glass, etc, as it may be necessary to replace these - " If there are any defects, you must not use the fireplace.
 Repair or replacement must be carried out before reuse.
-Ensure that the fitting is carried out by a professional - " Once the heating period is over, clean all the internal cast iron elements, scrape off any soot or tar and brush down all the parts.
+Ensure that the fitting is carried out by a professional - " The fireplace is specially designed so that parts can be replaced during routine maintenance - " Once the heating period is over, clean all the internal cast iron elements, scrape off any soot or tar and brush down all the parts.
 To facilitate this task, take out all removable parts, (grates, firedog, baffle deflector etc).
 Reassemble all items, including the damper before reuse - " After this cleaning, rub all cast iron elements with a suitable Cheminées Philippe touch up paint to protect the unit (carry out as often as necessary) - " Sporadic use perpetuates condensation, which accelerates oxidation.
 During this period leave air inlets open to allow for circulation of air.
-Pay particular attention to this in fireplaces which are not used for a continuous period (eg holiday homes) and in coastal areas where the unit and flue are more susceptible to salted air - " For units equipped with a perforated grille on the outside, clean this with a vacuum cleaner to avoid the build up of dust in the perforations which would reduce convection air circulation - " Regularly empty the ash box to avoid an accumulation of ash which could obstruct and damage the grates.
+Pay particular attention to this in fireplaces which are not used for a continuous period (eg holiday homes) and in coastal areas where the unit and flue are more susceptible to salted air - " In areas that are subject to high moisture content including but not limited to coastal, rural and green urban spaces, it is recommended that the door is periodically left ajar to avoid a build up of condesnadation in the firebox - " For units equipped with a perforated grille on the outside, clean this with a vacuum cleaner to avoid the build up of dust in the perforations which would reduce convection air circulation - " Regularly empty the ash box to avoid an accumulation of ash which could obstruct and damage the grates.
 Ashes should be cold and placed in a non-combustible container with a tightly fitting lid and moved outdoors immediately to a location clear of combustible material - " For equipment with brass accessories or façade, varying degrees of discolouration may occur according to the temperature when in use.
 When the fireplace is not being used, brass can tarnish through natural oxidation.
 For this reason, it is necessary to regularly maintain these parts using a copper or brass cleaning product.
 Avoid staining the brass with the glass cleaning product - " Clean the glass panel when the window is cold by spraying it with a glass cleaner (AVOID spraying onto any cast iron elements) or as an alternative, use a piece of newspaper dabbed in warm water and then dipped in the ash.
 Do not use any abrasive cleaning materials on the glass, ie steel wool, abbraive cloths, etc